syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Populating-Items.md

 ## Through Binding

-This section explains about setting data source and applying custom template to the data.
+Items can be populated in SfAutoComplete control through data source and applying custom template as explained below.

 ### Create a Model with Data